Conservatory Prices 2020

 You could probably find prices for a cheap lean-to conservatory from around £5,000 if you are looking at a smaller room.
 Having said that, if you want a full glass roof or dwarf walls, or something in the region of a 3×3 conservatory, then the cost is going to rise.

-As a rough guide, in terms of general prices for conservatories in 2019, going from the cheapest conservatory style (1), to the more expensive (6), you should find the cost goes up in line with the complexity of the design.
+As a rough guide, in terms of general prices for conservatories, going from the cheapest conservatory style (1), to the more expensive (6), you should find the cost goes up in line with the complexity of the design.
 Lean to being quite simple and orangeries being more detailed.

 How much does a cheap conservatory cost?